Ross Greenwood (footballer)

 Ross Michael Greenwood (born 1 November 1985) is an English former professional footballer who played as a midfielder.

 Early life

-Greenwood was born in York, North Yorkshire and grew up in the village of Copmanthorpe.
+Greenwood was born in York and grew up in the village of Copmanthorpe.
 He attended Copmanthorpe primary school and then went on to Tadcaster Grammar School.

 Career

 Youth

 Greenwood was playing for Copmanthorpe when he joined York City's Centre of Excellence.
 He soon joined the under-11s and was coached by City's Colin Sanderson and then progressed into the under-12s, where he was coached by John Stockton and Garry Naylor.
 He spent two years with York City in total and also played regularly for Copmanthorpe and for York School Boys.

 At only 12 years of age, Greenwood was contacted by Nottingham Forest and was asked to join them for a two-week trial period.
 Greenwood was set to travel to Nottingham, when out of the blue, he received a call from Manchester United urging him to join them instead.
 Although Greenwood's father is a Leeds United fan and disliked the prospect of his son joining Manchester United, he put all sense of rivalry behind him and recognised his son could not miss out on this opportunity.